 If all you need is a bunch of older, standard USB 3.0 (USB-A) ports to add a phone charging cable, memory stick or external hard drive, then you won't need a more versatile hub - just an adapter with a row of USB 3.0 ports.

-There are plenty of these about, but for a quality brand take a look at the Lenovo USB-C to 4-Port USB 3.0 Data Hub, which is inexpensive and ultra-portable.
+There are plenty of these about, but for a quality brand take a look at the UGreen USB-C to 4-Port USB 3.0 Hub, which is inexpensive and ultra-portable.

 Satechi Aluminum Type-C Slim Multi-Port Adapter 4K

 Available in a range of colours (silver, gold, rose gold, and space gray) that match Apple's MacBooks - but compatible with any USB-C laptop - the Satechi Aluminum Type-C Slim Multi-Port Adapter 4K is one of the lightest and smallest multiport USB-C hubs we've seen.

 Weighing just 46g and both slim and short, the hub/adapter boasts dual USB 3.0 ports for standard accessories and a 4K HDMI port for displays and projectors.